GeorgeMac/legs/README.md

 		newCase(5, 5),
 		newCase(6, 8),
 		newCase(7, 13),
-	}).Run(t)
+	}.Run(t)
 }
 ```

 Finally we see where `legs` comes in to give our table some "structure" (excuse the punny name).
 A slice of `legs.Case` is a `legs.Table`, which happens to also implements `legs.Runner`.
-We can convert this case slice in to a table and execute using the provided testing.T pointer.
+We can execute this table using the provided testing.T pointer on a call to Run.
 This generates the following output when run using `go test -v` in the example folder:

 ```
 === RUN   TestFib